 Testosterone replacement therapy (TRT).
 If you have low testosterone levels that are affecting you sex drive, erections and sexual functioning, your healthcare provider might prescribe testosterone.

 Our guide to testosterone replacement therapy goes into more detail about testosterone treatments, as well as their potential side effects and safety risks.

 Changing your lifestyle and habits can help prevent erectile dysfunction.
 If you already have ED, making healthy changes to your lifestyle may also improve your symptoms and help you to have a normal sex life without the use of medication.

-You can reduce your risk of developing ED by:
+You can reduce your risk of erectile dysfunction by:

 Quitting smoking.
-Smoking damages your cardiovascular system and increases your risk of developing erectile dysfunction.
-It also makes you more likely to develop other health issues, including heart disease and cancer.
+Smoking can damage your cardiovascular system and increase your risk of experiencing ED.
+It can also make you more likely to develop other health issues, including heart disease and cancer.
 If you smoke, try to quit.